 The right fertility specialist for IUI can mean the difference between success and failure.
 A good fertility doctor listens to your concerns, understands your values, and treats you as the unique person you are.
 You’re more than just your infertility, and our team understands that.
 We work with you to get the right diagnosis, to craft a custom treatment plan, and to ensure you become a parent in the fastest, healthiest way possible.
 We know infertility is painful.
 We aim to reduce its sting.

 When choosing a fertility specialist for IUI, ask lots of questions.
 Some good starting points include:

 - What are my odds of success with no treatment?

 - How likely is it that IUI will work for me?

 - Will we be able to learn anything from an IUI cycle?

 - Should I consider another IUI cycle if the first one fails?

-We will walk you through the process, address any concerns, and help you feel less alone.
+We will walk you through the IUI procedure, address any concerns, and help you feel less alone.
 We know this is a hard journey.
 We’re here every step of the way.
 So don’t delay.
-Get the fertility help you need and deserve.
+Contact one of our Texas fertility center locations to get the help you need and deserve.
 It all begins with a phone call.